-Married Saint of the Month: St. Elizabeth of Hungary
+Married Saint: St. Elizabeth of Hungary

-The marriage was an exceptionally happy union that produced three children.
+At age 14, in 1221, Elizabeth and Louis were married.
+Their marriage was an exceptionally happy union that produced three children.
 One biographer wrote that Elizabeth “was an extremely warm, affectionate person…From a very early date there was between them a love more intimate than that experienced by many couples who have been married for a long time.”

 Louis understood his wife’s piety and placed no obstacles in her way.
 The two spouses, says the biographer, “were in agreement with respect to the most profound things that can unite human beings, that is, the things of God.”
 Elizabeth’s acts of charity were already well-known, as she distributed alms throughout the territory and established a hospital near the castle.